-Will my USM unit be delivered in individual parts?
+Will my USM Haller filing cabinet be delivered in individual parts?

 The USM filing cabinet comes fully assembled, assuming local conditions allow such.

-Why can the upper element not be individually configured?
+Why can the upper elementof the USM Haller filing cabinet not be individually configured?

 The USM filing cabinet has an overall height of 1790 mm, as such it would be ergonomically unfavourable to equip the upper compartment with a door.

-Can I remove the back wall, despite the presence of a door?
+Can I remove the rear wall wall of a USM Haller filing cabinet, despite the presence of a door?